 Now turn the Gameboy on its side, so the volume control and link port are facing you.
 We can now remove the front and back panel, BUT!

 Use caution!
 The front and back part connected with a video cable.
 Gently separate both halves until you see the cable.
+Don't pull both halves apart just yet and leave it, like shown in the picture.

 Step 5: Remove the Video Cable